projectriff/riff/docs/riff_function_create.md

       --image repository/image[:tag]   the name of the image to build; must be a writable repository/image[:tag] with credentials configured
-  -i, --input channel                  name of the function's input channel, if any -n, --namespace namespace            the namespace of the subscription, channel, and function -v, --verbose                        print details of command progress
+  -i, --input channel                  name of the function's input channel, if any -n, --namespace namespace            the namespace of the subscription, channel, and function -o, --output channel                 name of the function's output channel, if any -v, --verbose                        print details of command progress
 ```